-Insurance services (Table 3.5)
+Insurance and pension services (Table 3.4)

-Insurance services covers the provision of various types of insurance to non-residents by resident insurance enterprises and vice versa.
-Insurance services include freight insurance on goods being imported or exported, direct insurance (such as, life, accident, fire, marine, and aviation) and reinsurance.
+Insurance and pension services cover the provision of various types of insurance to non-residents by resident insurance enterprises and vice versa.
+Insurance services include freight insurance on goods being imported or exported, direct insurance (such as, life, accident, fire, marine, and aviation) reinsurance, pensions and standardised guarantees.
 The amounts recorded in the accounts reflect the service charge earned on the provision of insurance services.
 This is equal to net premiums from abroad (premiums less claims), plus property income attributed to policy holders, less the change in the reserves for foreign business, less foreign expenses.
 The figures for UK insurance companies' and brokers' underwriting activities are derived from annual surveys conducted by ONS and financial regulatory data obtained from the Financial Services Authority (FSA).
 Lloyd's of London underwriting activity is based on data obtained from Lloyds syndicate accounts.

-Life insurance and pension funds
+Life insurance

 Life insurance covers underwriting services associated with long-term policies.
 Data are collected in the ONS survey into insurance companies and FSA regulatory data.
-Pension fund services include service charges relating to occupational and other pension schemes, but not compulsory social security services.

-Freight
+Freight insurance